pydantic/logfire/docs/why-logfire/opentelemetry.md

 1. Install the `logfire` package with the `fastapi` extra, FastAPI, and uvicorn.
 2. Run the FastAPI app with uvicorn.

-This will give you information on the HTTP request, but also details of results from successful input validations:
+This will give you information on the HTTP request and details of results from successful input validations:

 ![Logfire FastAPI 200 response screenshot](../images/index/logfire-screenshot-fastapi-200.png)